The Nebraska legislative session only a few days left.

-Nebraska Cures continues to monitor federal funding for science and research as well.
-The biggest concern shared with us by Research!America are potentially massive cuts to the NIH and HHS in the next budget cycle.
+Nebraska Cures continues to monitor federal funding for science and research.
+The biggest concern shared with us by Research!America are potentially massive cuts to the NIH and NSF in the next budget cycle.
 We will share an update when more information is available.

 Full Nebraska Cures Legislative Agenda